JaxPlays-Inc/jaxplays.org/content/about/_index.md

 ## Pre‑Publication Access Policy

-JaxPlays does not provide advance copies of any editorial content — reviews, news stories or opinion pieces — to the subjects of that coverage.
-We recognize the desire to check accuracy, yet maintaining journalistic integrity requires that all work remain unpublished until it is ready for public release.
+At JaxPlays, we’re often asked if we can share reviews, news stories or editorials before they’re published.
+While we understand the desire to check for accuracy, maintaining journalistic integrity requires that all work remain unpublished until it is ready for public release.
+For that reason, JaxPlays does not provide advance copies of any content — reviews, news articles or opinion pieces — to the subjects of that coverage.

 ### Why we decline pre‑publication requests